-The Admissions Committee will review an applicant's file once all required elements of the application have been received by the Registrar.
+Once all required elements have been received by the Enrolment Services Department.
 The applicant will be promptly notified, in writing, of the Committee's decision.
 Further details concerning registration will be forwarded upon acceptance.
 The length of notification of a student's status varies depending upon the promptness of those supplying transcripts and references.